 Facing a fraud charge?
-It’s imperative to start building a strong legal defense right away.
+It’s imperative to contact a Fort Worth fraud lawyer to start building a strong legal defense right away.
 Not only can fraud charges carry stiff penalties, but they can damage your professional and personal reputation.
-A Fort Worth fraud lawyer will be your best advocate as you navigate the complex criminal justice system.
-We can help.

 Fraud charges can be complicated and paper-intensive.
-Our experienced criminal defense attorneys will conduct a comprehensive investigation of the prosecution’s case against you and locate any legal issues that will work in your favor.
+Our experienced criminal defense attorneys will conduct a comprehensive investigation of the prosecution’s case against you and work to find legal issues that we can use to your advantage.
 We will work tirelessly to achieve the best possible outcome for your case.

 A wide range of offenses could constitute fraud under Texas law.
+In fact, there is a whole chapter in the Penal Code – Chapter 32 – devoted to fraud.
 The act of fraud involves someone using trickery or deception to obtain something of value, such as money or property.

-Below are some common examples of offenses which may be classified as fraud:
+Below are some common examples of offenses which are classified as fraud:

 Our team of Fort Worth fraud lawyers are experienced at defending fraud accusations in north Texas.